chenx/Lib_HtmlJsCss/scroll_reveal/README.md

 CSS transition creates the “ease-in” effect
 ```

 🎯 2.
-Add staggered animations (like Hygo)
+Add staggered animations (like OpenArt)

 To get that polished feel where elements appear one after another: